LocalJoost/LocalJoost.github.io/_posts/2024-06-29-Making-an-MRTK3-based-HoloLens-2-app-run-on-Magic-Leap-2.markdown

 ![](/assets/2024-06-29-Making-an-MRTK3-based-HoloLens-2-app-run-on-Magic-Leap-2/permissions2.png)

 Notice the "Auto Request Dangerous Permissions".
-That used to work nicely, making the experience on par with how HoloLens 2 handles it, but with the SDK 2.2.0 I used, that does not seem to work anymore.
-So you will need to ask for permissions in code, which I will come to later.
+Do not forget to set that.

 ## Setting the MRTK 3 profile